Table of Contents

 But have you ever wondered what's causing that annoying delay?
 Enter latency - the sneaky culprit behind slow Internet speeds.
 But fear not, my friend, for in this article, we'll show you how to measure latency and get back to the need for speed (or lack thereof).
 So buckle up, put on your favorite playlist, and let's dive into the wonderful world of latency!

 Network Latency is one of the core network metrics that you should be measuring when monitoring your network performance.
+Latency in networking refers to the time it takes for a data packet to travel from the source to the destination across a network.

-Latency measurements refer to the round-trip measure of time it takes for data to reach its destination across a network, so it's a metric that really helps you understand your network health.
+More specfically, latency measurements are the the round-trip measure of time it takes for data to reach its destination across a network, so it's a metric that really helps you understand your network health.
+Latency is strongly linked to network connection speed and network bandwidth.

-For Example: Imagine you're driving your car on a highway during rush hour.
+Imagine you're driving your car on a highway during rush hour.
 The highway represents the network, and your car represents data packets traveling on the network.
 Just like how you encounter traffic congestion on the highway, data packets can encounter latency on the network.

-Latency can be thought of as the delay that occurs when your car encounters traffic.
+Latency in networking can be thought of as the delay that occurs when your car encounters traffic.
 The traffic represents the data traffic on the network.
 As your car approaches a congested area, it slows down, and you experience a delay.
 Similarly, data packets encounter delays as they encounter congestion on the network.

 You generally measure latency in milliseconds (ms).